 These ISU Anti-Doping Procedures take into account the ISU Anti-Doping Rules1.
-Both, the ISU Anti-Doping Rules and the ISU Anti-Doping Procedures have been compiled in accordance with the 2015 World Anti-Doping Code2 (hereinafter "the Code").
+Both, the ISU Anti-Doping Rules and the ISU Anti-Doping Procedures have been compiled in accordance with the 2015 World Anti-Doping Code2 (hereinafter "the Code"), the WADA Athlete Biological Passport Operating Guidelines3 and the WADA International Standards as published on the WADA website (www.wada-ama.org) and amended from time to time.
+These documents form an integral part of these ISU Anti-Doping Procedures.

-Any matters that are not specifically addressed in these ISU Anti-Doping Procedures shall be applied by reference of the relevant WADA International Standard as far as feasible and reasonable.
+Any matters that are not specifically addressed in these ISU Anti-Doping Procedures shall be applied by reference to the relevant WADA International Standard as far as feasible and reasonable.

-References to the WADA Prohibited List3 are to the currently valid version of the List, as published by WADA at www.wada ama.org.
+References to the WADA Prohibited List4 are to the currently valid version of the List, as published by WADA.